 Daniel expressed his willingness to obey and to serve his God, even though he was enslaved in Nebuchadnezzar's court.
 His wisdom became his weapon not only to assimilate himself and his friends to the social requirements of their pagan environment, but also as a mean to serve Israel and his God.59 Daniel's extraordinary gift of wisdom allowed him to excel and was promoted to be a ruler of the province of Babylon (cf. Dan.
 2:46-49, very similar to Joseph's rise in Pharaoh's court), as well as overcoming some hurdles along the way.60 In doing so, Daniel, as a subjected slave to imperial rule, defied his rulers' idolatry practice of worshiping idols.
-In that same act of defiance, he from Asia, (Anand: Gujarat Sahitya Prakash, 1997), relates the struggle of the poor Asians through liberation theology, when in fact, it was a direct result of economic exploitation and oppression.
+In that same act of defiance, he glorified

-James C. Scott, Domination and the Arts of Resistance: Hidden Transcripts, (New Haven: Yale University Press, 1990), expresses a view that the resistance of any oppressed people does not begin with revolt, although that is usually the point where the oppressors first notice the problem.
+57 James C. Scott, Domination and the Arts of Resistance: Hidden Transcripts, (New Haven: Yale University Press, 1990), expresses a view that the resistance of any oppressed people does not begin with revolt, although that is usually the point where the oppressors first notice the problem.